 Prior to holding this position, Kendall was vice president of Civil and Commercial Operations, directing all civil and commercial business at Aerospace; he was responsible for contracts valued at over $80 million annually.

 Previously, Kendall was general manager of the Launch Systems Division.
 His responsibilities included leading Aerospace systems engineering support to the NSSL (formerly Evolved Expendable Launch Vehicle, or EELV) programs, as well as managing Space Launch Operations’ support to NASA, the FAA, and other commercial programs.

-Prior to joining Aerospace, Kendall worked for NASA as a flight controls engineer at Dryden Flight Research Center.
+Prior to joining Aerospace, Kendall worked as a flight controls engineer at NASA Dryden Flight Research Center.

 Kendall graduated summa cum laude with a bachelor’s degree in aerospace engineering from the University of Michigan.
-He earned his master’s degree in aerospace engineering, also from the University of Michigan, and holds an MBA from California State University, Long Beach.
+He also earned his master’s degree in aerospace engineering from the University of Michigan, and holds an MBA from California State University, Long Beach.

-Kendall is an associate fellow of the American Institute of Aeronautics and Astronautics, chair of the AIAA’s Space Transportation Technical Committee, and vice chair of the Space Transportation Committee of the International Astronautics Federation.
+Kendall is an Associate Fellow of the American Institute of Aeronautics and Astronautics, past-chair of the AIAA Space Transportation Technical Committee, and co-chair of the Space Transportation Committee of the International Astronautics Federation.